debrouwere/facebook-insights/README.md

 2. Fill out the requisite information
 3. After being redirected to your app's settings page, grab the App ID and App Secret.
 Save them somewhere, e.g. as environment variables in your `~/.bashrc`
 4. Go to advanced settings and specify that your app is a `Native or desktop app`
+5. Lower down on the advanced settings page, add `http://localhost:5000/` to the Valid OAuth redirect URIs.

 If you intend to make your app public at some point, there are various other steps to go through: whitelisting callback URLs, going through the Facebook app approval process and so on.